mghazel2030/swd_interactive_note_taking_app_sdbc_assign_03_original/README.md

-# Note Taking & Management App — Midterm Assignment # 3:
+# Note Taking & Management App — Midterm Project:

 This is my implementation of the Note Taking & Management App, using: